Fraud Blocker

 Plea Bargains

-Not all criminal cases go to trial.
+Not all student criminal defense cases go to trial.
 In many cases, defendants choose to take plea bargains instead of going through the difficult, long, and expensive process of a jury trial.
 Your lawyer may be able to negotiate beneficial terms, such as reduced charges or better sentencing, if you agree to plead guilty.
-While this approach will still leave you with a mark on your permanent record, it can help you avoid the worst possible outcomes of a criminal trial.
+While this approach can still leave you with a mark on your permanent record, it can help you avoid the worst possible outcomes of a criminal trial.

 If you’re not sure whether to accept a plea deal, you can discuss the terms with your lawyer.
 You may also want to consider the likelihood of success should your case go to trial.
 If your lawyer believes the evidence against you is exceptionally strong, it’s more worthwhile to consider a plea deal.
 If the prosecution has only a weak case against you that should be easy to disprove in court, you may want to risk going to trial to avoid the potential academic consequences of a conviction.